pivotbrowser/.github/profile/README.md

 # Welcome to pivotbrowser! 🚀

-PivotBrowser is an innovative and secure web browser designed to elevate your browsing experience.
+pivotbrowser is an innovative and secure web browser designed to elevate your browsing experience.
 Our mission is to provide a seamless, fast, and private browsing environment for everyone.

 ## Features ✨